SpiderBlocker/TSA5511_PLL_Controller_Arduino/README.md

 - LCD backlight control is available if connected to its reserved digital pin.
 Refer to code for pin mappings and change if necessary.
 Note that the digital pin used for the LCD backlight must support PWM.
 Currently pin 6 is configured, which is valid on common Arduino boards.
 - The current EEPROM layout requires at least 1 kB EEPROM, as provided by ATmega328P-based Arduino Nano boards.
 - Pull-up resistors on SDA/SCL are required.
 Especially if SDA/SCL runs through RF-decoupling circuitry, you may want to use lower values for reliable communication, such as 1 or 2 kΩ.
 - If used with the DRFS06 it is recommended to supply the controller separately from the TSA5511, as slight voltage fluctuations on the TSA5511 supply rail may cause a few ppm XTAL frequency deviation.
+This also allows unexpected TSA5511 POR events to be detected and counted; if both devices are power-cycled together, the POR count is reset with the controller.

 # Usage
-- Double-clicking SET opens the SYSTEM SETTINGS menu.
+- Double-clicking SET opens the SYSTEM MENU.
 In system submenus, holding SET returns one level back while keeping pending changes in the temporary menu state until they are explicitly saved or discarded.
 In the station name editor, SET confirms characters and holding SET returns from the editor while keeping the edited temporary name until it is explicitly saved or discarded.
 The available system settings are as follows:

 ```text